maahimakhecha/attendace-monitoring-system-using-facial-recognition/README.md

 ### Project Files

   * `attendance monitoring system using face recognition.ipynb`: The main Jupyter notebook containing all the data analysis, preprocessing, and visualization code.
-  * `mini.csv`: The raw dataset containing student attendance and academic information.
+  * `student.csv`: The raw dataset containing student attendance and academic information.

 ### Requirements